TEXTILE ART WITH PLANT-BASED DYES AND EMBROIDERY

 Underworld evokes the myth of Persephone, whose descent into darkness and return to light mirror earth’s cycles of decay and renewal.
 Beneath the surface, roots, fungi and microorganisms weave hidden networks that sustain life above.
 The work reflects on this fragile balance: an underworld where decomposition becomes regeneration, myth intertwines with ecology and unseen forces uphold the continuity of living systems.

 Woad -triptych (2024) Ecoprint, monoprint, embroidery on fabric.
-Linen, wool, woad, marigolds, textile paint, metal wire.
+Linen, wool thread, woad, marigolds, textile paint, metal wire.
 Approx. 180 x 180cm

 Woad is a series of three works created in collaboration between the artist and the plant - dyer's woad (Isatis Tinctoria).
 The trace left by a plant contains an element of randomness and the unknown, which is comparable to the work of nature.
 This challenges the artist to enter into a dialogue with the plant, trying to bring out the meanings and beauty hidden within it and to deepen her own artistic expression.

 Rebirth (2024) Embroidery on ice-dyed fabric.
-Silk, wool, plant dyes, ice.
+Silk, wool thread, plant dyes.
 86x24cm

 Rebirth is a memory of a winter walk through a forest veiled in fog - a world suspended between stillness and motion.
 Beneath the surface, matter decays, melts and regenerates in a continuous rhythm of transformation.
 The work was created through an experiment with ice-dyeing, a process in which melting ice allows plant-based dyes to flow slowly through silk and wool fibers.
 The resulting patterns are traces of this natural process - a record of impermanence and renewal.

 Mycelium (2023) Embroidery on fabric.
-Wool, linen, wooden frame.
+Linen, wool thread, wooden frame.
 40 x 60 cm.

 Mycelium (2023) Stop motion animation created together with @bad.shapes.lab